Topological recursion on transalgebraic spectral curves and Atlantes Hurwitz numbers: Topological recursion on meromorphic spectral curves

 where the prime on the summation means we omit any term containing $ \omega_{0,1}$.
 The differentials $\omega_{g,n}$ are often called \emph{correlators} due to their origin in matrix models. \end{definition}

 For future reference, we also define

 where terms containing $\omega_{0,1}$ are now included.

-Topological recursion was originally obtained as the unique solution to the loop equations of matrix models that satisfies a particular normalisation condition.
+Topological recursion was originally found as a method to obtain the unique solution to the loop equations of matrix models in mathematical physics that satisfies a particular normalisation condition.
 This can be defined more mathematically, in terms of the so-called abstract loop equations, with the normalisation condition often called the ``projection property''.

 \begin{proposition}[{\cite[Appendix~C]{BBCCN18}}] A collection of multidifferentials $ \{ \omega_{g,n} \}_{g \geq 0, n \geq 1}$ satisfies topological recursion if and only if it satisfies the \emph{higher abstract loop equations}: